Jay-Wook/regulations/REGULATIONS.md

     - 7th place = 2 points
     - 8th place = 1 point
     - DNF = 0 points
-- 5f) Division place MUST be based on total score of all heats in the division.
+- 5g) Division place MUST be based on total score of all heats in the division.
-- 5g) Score MUST reset at the start of each division.
+- 5h) Score MUST reset at the start of each division.
-- 5h) Final standings MUST be based on the total score of the first division.
+- 5i) Final standings MUST be based on the total score of the first division.
-- 5i) STA finals MUST occur at the TBD time during the 2025 SoCal Retro Gaming Expo.
+- 5j) STA finals MUST occur at 11:00am (pdt) on Saturday, June 7, 2025, during the 2025 SoCal Retro Gaming Expo.

 ## Article 6: LTA Qualifications

-- 6a) All registered competitors MAY participate in the LTA qualifiers.To register you must fill out this form:https://forms.gle/ZkGzMH7xF9PLmVs76
+- 6a) All registered competitors MAY participate in the LTA qualifiers.To register you must fill out this form: https://forms.gle/ZkGzMH7xF9PLmVs76
 - 6b) All registered competitors MUST complete their qualifying session between May 1, 2025 and May 31, 2025.
 - 6c) Each competitor MUST complete their qualifying attempt within the established time frame:
    - 6c1) 90 minutes for any%